H2ski/Seaport-Drainer/README.md

 ## - 🛒 Take a look at my entire TG store 🌟 for prices on this and many other products!
 # (https://t.me/CreditByH2ski)

-## - 🗑️ To buy the Withdrawal ETH Bot, contact me on Telegram 🌟
+## - 🗑️ To buy the Seaport/Permit Drainer, contact me on Telegram 🌟
 # (https://t.me/H2ski)

 # 💡 FEATURES :